 Burial in a new cemetery was rather frowned upon initially, but when The Prince Augustus Frederick, the Duke of Sussex (the sixth son of King George III) chose Kensal Green as his eventual place of burial in 1843 the Company’s fortunes were assured.
 Then in 1848 when his sister HRH The Princess Sophia (George III’s fifth daughter) also chose Kensal Green.
 Finally in 1904, the remains of HRH The Prince George, the Duke of Cambridge were deposited in the mausoleum that he had purchased in square 140 behind the Anglican Chapel.

-As with many other Victorian cemeteries, some of the tombs on Kensal Green are really pompous.
+As with many other Victorian cemeteries, some of the tombs on Kensal Green are to modern eyes very dramatic.
 In most cases the inhabitants are long forgotten, but the tombs remain.
 A striking example of this was the tomb of Mary Eleanor Gibson, who was born in 1854 and died in 1872 (picture below).
-Completely unknown today the angels on top of her large tomb watch the day to day comings and goings of the cemetery.
+Completely unknown today the angels on top of her large tomb watch over the day to day comings and goings of the cemetery.